 Our academics have received prestigious editorial appointments and both national and international awards.
 Many leading international social psychologists are affiliated with the group, reflecting the strong reputation of social psychology at Kent.

-Our work is funded by a variety of British and international sources including the Economic and Social Research Council, British Academy, Leverhulme Trust, European Commission, Home Office, Department of Trade and Industry, Nuffield Foundation and Joseph Rowntree Foundation.
+Our work is funded by a variety of British and international sources including the European Research Council, Economic and Social Research Council, British Academy, Leverhulme Trust, National Science Foundation, European Commission, Home Office, Department of Trade and Industry, Nuffield Foundation and Joseph Rowntree Foundation.
 Our researchers also engage in consultancy work for businesses and the government.